Manganese nodule: Light pollution

-Reduced oxygen content

-If these nodules are shown to produce a significant quantity of oxygen, removal of this oxygen source may impact communities.

 Mitigation of environmental impacts

 There is still a gap in research of how to reduce these environmental impacts.
 This is partly because the entire ocean ecosystem still needs to be discovered and researched much more.
 Some scientists suggest that one possibility would be to reduce the weight of mining vehicles.
 This could reduce compaction and lessen the amount of disturbed sediment at the rear of the vehicle.
 Since many deep seas are extremely dependent on the hard substrate of manganese nodules in their food chain, another option would be to leave at least a few tracks of nodules left and to not harvest them.
 Due to the extremely long growth rate, the mined manganese nodules will not return for millions of years.
 To combat this, distributing manufactured replacement nodules could be an option.
 But these possibilities also need to be further explored.
-The most beneficial mitigation effect would bring a reduction of the sediment plumes and their spreading, as these not only affect the immediate surroundings, but also affect the ecosystem at considerable distances from the nodule harvesting sites.Experimental studies in the 1990s concluded in part that trial mining at a reasonable scale would likely help best constrain real impacts from any commercial mining.
+The most beneficial mitigation effect would bring a reduction of the sediment plumes and their spreading, as these not only affect the immediate surroundings, but also affect the ecosystem at considerable distances from the nodule harvesting sites.
+Experimental studies in the 1990s concluded in part that trial mining at a reasonable scale would likely help best constrain real impacts from any commercial mining.